Crown copyright: United Kingdom

 The duration of Crown copyright varies depending on whether material is published or unpublished.
 Unpublished material was originally subject to copyright protection in perpetuity.
 However, the 1988 Act removed this concept from British law.
 Transitional provisions that apply for 50 years after the entry into force of the 1988 Act provide that no unpublished material will lose its copyright protection until 1 January 2040.
 New Crown copyright material that is unpublished has copyright protection for 125 years from the date of creation.
 Published Crown copyright material has protection for 50 years from the date of publication.
 Those works protected under Letters Patent have perpetual control of reproduction claimed over them despite being published.
 Where copyright in a work is assigned to the Crown by an author it is subject to the normal term of protection for that particular type of work, for example, life of the author plus 70 years for a literary work.

 Crown copyright works still in copyright may be released under the Open Government Licence by the relevant rights owner or authorised information provider.

 The UK government has historically charged fees for access to some Crown copyright works in order to offset costs.

 In the UK there are allowances for the use of a select amount of copyrighted works (waivers), without the need for prior permission.
-For materials that still require a license, there is an online application process.
+For materials that still require a licence, there is an online application process.
 Like Canada, materials used must be accurately represented.

 Parliamentary copyright

 Acts of Parliament and works from the legislative body of the Church of England are Crown copyright.
-Crown copyright also formerly covered parliamentary materials, however since 1988 materials created for the House of Commons and House of Lords have a distinct status in law as being protected by parliamentary copyright.
+Crown copyright also formerly covered parliamentary materials, but since 1988 materials created for the House of Commons and House of Lords have a distinct status in law as being protected by parliamentary copyright.

 Criticisms

-Crown copyright has historically been perceived by taxpayers as depriving them of access to the very works they fund, and as prioritising funded business interests over otherwise regular citizens who cannot afford to license the works.
-However, the UK Government has developed a trend of automatically licensing all works published on gov.uk and The National Archives under the Open Government Licence.
+Crown copyright has historically been (and at times still is) perceived by taxpayers as depriving them of access to the very works they fund, and as prioritising funded business interests over otherwise regular citizens who cannot afford to license the works.
+The UK Government publishes most content on gov.uk and the website of the National Archives under the Open Government License.